sum1won/summod/README.md

 ###### Gath, Last of the Giants
 ###### Ragha, Dual Kingdom
+PD shifted to be worse

+Zhayedans cost 75 gold each time they lose a rider

+Karapans cost 10 gold more

+Athravans are coldrec 1, to reduce flying sacred parties

+Turan Sorcerors are heatrec 2, 225->265 gold

+Airya Seraphs are coldrec 2, 225->265 gold

+Paighans have militia morale, are 8->9 gold

+Turan infantry are all +1 goldcost

+Turan Elephants are +10 goldcost

+Airya archers and infantry are +1 goldcost

 ###### Xibalba, Return of the Zotz
 Beastbats 1.44 siege defense from 2.44.